GGOOLLDD

-GGOOLLDD is an American electropop band from Milwaukee, Wisconsin with music similar to Chvrches, Ladytron, Haerts, and M83.
+GGOOLLDD was an American electropop band from Milwaukee, Wisconsin with music similar to Chvrches, Ladytron, Haerts, and M83.
 The band is known for its catchy lyrics, showmanship, and lead singer Margaret Butler's unique sense of style and stage presence.

 History

 In 2013 Margaret Butler (vocalist) met Tony Hunt (guitar/keys) in the club Tonic where future GGOOLLDD bassist Nick Ziemann was a bartender.
 Hunt gave Butler a track he had been working on that evening and later Butler penned a few words to the first song, "Gold", which was finished within the week.
 The name "Gold" seemed like a choice name for a band, but GGOOLLDD was a name that could easily be found by a web search, and thus, the band was formed.

 GGOOLLDD began with the release of an EP titled $TANDARD$ in 2014.
 GGOOLLDD released their first full-length compilation album in 2015 titled Gold+.

 In January 2016, Hunt split from the group due to differences in the creative direction according to Butler and the remaining band members.
 Butler says of the split, "we all grew tired of it not being a group effort.
 I think (the songs were) getting too commercial, too cotton candy.
 And the five of us agree we like the pop world and the electro vibe in there, but we also really appreciate some grit and dirt and rock 'n' roll."
-A few months later in April, GGOOLLDD released their second EP titled For The Night.
+A few months later in April, GGOOLLDD released their second EP titled For The Night, which Hunt produced but left after.

 In late 2016, GGOOLLDD released a song titled Undercovers.
 In December 2017 the band released the EP Teeth including the track Undercovers.

 By 2019, the band had trimmed down to a 3-piece, and Nick & Margaret moved to Baton Rouge, LA.
 During the coronavirus pandemic of 2020, they wrote and recorded the track Long Distance Pandemic for the Song Confessional podcast.
 They also appeared as guests on the podcast.

+After a decidedly cool public reaction to their 2022 singles, GGOOLLDD decided to quietly call it quits late that year.